 There are two restaurants in Flavigny-sur-Ozerain which, according to their websites, are open every day except Monday from Easter until the end of October.
 If you are hoping to have lunch during your visit, I recommend phoning ahead to check they will be open and to make a reservation.

-Restaurant de l’Abbaye (open every day) 03 80 96 27 77
+Restaurant de l’Abbaye (closed Wednesday) 03 80 96 27 77

-Ferme Auberge La Grange (closed Monday) 03 80 96 20 62
+Ferme Auberge La Grange (varies according to the season) 03 80 96 20 62

 Practical tips for long-distance walking—preparation, packing and avoiding blisters